Skip to content

 The search request has a Content-Type: application/vnd.ibexa.api.ViewInput+xml or +json header to specify the format of its body's payload.
 The root node is <ViewInput> and it has two mandatory children: <identifier> and <Query>.

-You can add version=1.1 to the Content-Type header to support the distinction between ContentQuery and LocationQuery instead of just Query which implicitly looks only for content items.
+You can add version=1.1 to the Content-Type header to support the distinction between ContentQuery and LocationQuery instead of Query which implicitly looks only for content items.

-The following examples search for article and news typed content items everywhere or for content items of all types directly under Location 123.
-All those content items must be in the standard Section.
+The following examples search for article and news typed content items everywhere or for content items of all types directly under location 123.
+All those content items must be in the standard section.

 1